HyperTag/documentation/src/content/sources/react.md

 This example `track` call tells us that a user just triggered an "Item Purchased" event for an `item` called "Cat Feather Toy" and `revenue` of 9.99.

-**Note**: In order to use a `track` call, you must specify a name for the event you want to track whereas properties and options are all optional fields.
+**Note:** In order to use a `track` call, you must specify a name for the event you want to track whereas properties and options are all optional fields.

 A lot of analytics tools support custom event mapping so, with `track` implemented, you’ll be able to attribute events to your users and start targeting them in a more informed and relevant way.